Kinzali/Event-data-tracking/data_warehouse/README.md

 ## Watching for changes

-The walking skeleton by default watches for changes in the Deno code and restarts the application whenever needed.
+The API server by default watches for changes in the Deno code and restarts the application whenever needed.
 There is a [bug](https://github.com/denoland/deno/issues/6966), however, that leads to this functionality not working in Windows Subsystem for Linux.
 When working with WSL,